 Mutual Funds

-In short, mutual funds are a convenient way for an investor to achieve significantly more diversification without individually purchasing all of those positions on their own.
+In short, mutual funds are a convenient way for investors to achieve significantly more diversification without individually purchasing all those positions.

 Exchange-Traded Funds (ETFs)

-The newest investment instrument is the Exchange-Traded Fund or ETF.
-An exchange-traded fund, or ETF, is a type of security that involves a collection of securities—such as stocks—that often tracks an underlying index.
-However, they can invest in any number of industry sectors or use various strategies.
-ETFs are in many ways similar to mutual funds; however, they are listed on exchanges, and ETF shares trade throughout the day just like an ordinary stock does.
+The newest investment instrument is the exchange-traded fund, or ETF.
+An ETF is a type of security that involves a collection of securities—such as stocks—that often tracks an underlying index.
+ETFs can invest in any number of industry sectors or use various strategies.
+They are similar to mutual funds in many ways; however, they are listed on exchanges, and ETF shares trade throughout the day just like ordinary stocks.

 Beta

-Typically associated with stocks, beta is simply a measurement of volatility.
-The greater a stock’s beta, the wider its prices will swing, both up and down.
-Since, generally speaking, volatility and long-term growth work in conjunction with each other, stocks with higher betas will exhibit wider price swings but also superior long-term growth.
-Furthermore, the stocks of smaller companies tend to have higher betas than those of large companies.
+Beta is typically associated with stocks and is simply a measurement of volatility.
+The greater a stock’s beta, the wilder its prices will swing, both up and down.
+Since volatility and long-term growth generally work in conjunction, stocks with higher betas will exhibit wider price swings and superior long-term growth.
+Furthermore, the stocks of smaller companies tend to have higher betas than large companies.

 Market Cap

 Short for market capitalization, market cap is the total amount of equity owned by a company’s stockholders.
-If the amount of outstanding stock stays fixed, a company’s market cap will rise when their stock price rises because each share is now worth more.
-Likewise, when a stock price falls, a company’s market cap will fall along with it.
+If the amount of outstanding stock stays fixed, a company’s market cap will rise when its stock price rises because each share is worth more.
+Likewise, a company’s market cap will fall when a stock price falls.

 Capital Gains

-Most commonly associated with taxes, capital gains are often thought to be far more complex than they actually are.
-In a nutshell, capital gains are the proceeds from the sale of an investment, less the purchase price.
+Capital gains are most commonly associated with taxes, but they are often thought to be far more complex than they actually are.
+In summary, capital gains are the proceeds from the sale of an investment, less the purchase price.

-Let’s say, for instance, you buy 10 shares of stock at $10 per share and sell that stock six months later at $15 per share.
-Your capital gain would be $5 per share or $50 for the entire transaction.
-If you sold that stock at $5 per share rather than $15 per share, you would have a total capital loss of $50.
+Let’s say, for instance, you buy 10 shares of stock at $10 per share and sell them six months later at $15 per share.
+Your capital gain would be $5 per share, or $50 for the transaction.
+If you sold the stock at $5 per share rather than $15 per share, you would have a total capital loss of $50.

 Capital gains and losses are often divided by short-term and long-term positions to add one slight wrinkle to the equation.
 Short-term positions are those you’ve owned for less than one year, whereas long-term positions are held for greater than one year.

-Of course, the vocabulary behind investing is vast, and we’ve hardly scratched the surface with these examples.
-We will help define more terminology in the future but, for now, this is an excellent first step in demystifying the investment vernacular.
+Of course, the vocabulary behind investing is vast, and these examples have hardly scratched the surface.
+We will help define more terminology in the future, but this is an excellent first step in demystifying the investment vernacular.

-Do you have questions about this content, or have any other terms that you would like explained in plain English?
+Do you have questions about this content or any other terms you would like explained in plain English?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a time to chat today!